 (v) any British overseas territory;

-(b) for the purpose of giving assistance or cooperation, pursuant to the Security Council Resolution, to—
+(d) for the purpose of giving assistance or cooperation, pursuant to the EC Regulation, to—

 (i) any organ of the United Nations;

-(ii) in the other Bailiwick to which this Order applies, the United Kingdom, the Isle of Man or any British overseas territory, for an offence under a similar provision in any such jurisdiction;
+(ii) in any of the Channel Islands, the Isle of Man or any British overseas territory, for an offence under a similar provision in any such jurisdiction; or

 (2) In this paragraph, “in his own right” means not merely in the capacity as a servant or agent of another person.

-An action done under this Schedule is not to be treated as a breach of any restriction imposed by any enactment or otherwise.
+An action done under this Schedule is not to be treated as a breach of any restriction imposed by statute or otherwise.